 The three media centers are open for students to check out books throughout the school day.
 Up to two books may be checked out for a period of two weeks.
 Please allow your child to take books home, as it is a great supplement to their reading program.
 Care of library books is the responsibility of the student.
 If a library book is lost, the original cost of the book will be charged for replacement.
-Grade cards will be held for lost, damaged or overdue books.
-Field day privileges can also be removed for failing to be responsible with checked out books.
 We encourage students to visit our media centers and have a book with them at all times during the school day.